msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     call a *data object*.
     A data object is just a computer representation of something in the *application domain*,
-    such as a customer in an
-    airline reservation system or a pen in a drawing program.
+    such as a number, a text, customer in an airline reservation system, or a pen in a drawing program.

     An important property of a data object is that it has a *state*.
     The state of a data object affects what the object does when it